Apollo 13 notebook fetches $388,375 at auction

 DALLAS Shortly after Apollo 13 astronauts reported, "Houston, we have had a problem," Commander James Lovell jotted down handwritten calculations in hopes of guiding his crew safely home.

-The notebook, the main attraction of a space memorabilia auction, was part of retired NASA commander Lovell's personal collection of artefacts.
+The notebook, the main attraction of a space memorabilia auction, was part of retired NASA commander Lovell's personal collection of artifacts.
 Lovell, 83, said he had forgotten about the notebook until recently.

 "I was cleaning out some old stuff on a bookcase and found it," said Lovell, who now has homes in Horseshoe Bay, Texas, and the Chicago suburb of Lake Forest.
 "My kids took all they wanted and I donated a lot of my collection to museums."